River Avon, Strathspey: Etymology

-In common with the various other examples of Avon, the river takes its name from the Gaelic abhainn meaning 'river' or 'stream'.
+Some authorities state that, in common with various other examples of Avon, the river takes its name from the Scottish Gaelic abhainn meaning 'river' or 'stream'.
 The word, in common with the Welsh afon, is thought to originate from an early Indo-European root ab or aub.
+Watson (1926) however, is of the view that the derivation is from the "early British Abone not Gaelic abhainn", the former being the precursor of both Pictish and Gaelic.
+Whatever the exact derivation, all agree that the name has the tautological meaning of 'river river'.